GregSvein55/ARC-Capstone/Project Files/ReadMe.md

 Text Scanner Tests - All the code we used to test the functionality of Tesseract-OCR

+data demo - sample data that we used to train our CNN

 images - Test images

 model - The Jupyter Notebook code used to make our CNN